ankitprajapati07/Bert_sentiment_analysis/README.md

 # Overview of fine-tuned Model
 - This model is fine-tuned on pre-trained model "distilbert-base-uncased".
-- IMDB's movies-review Dataset has been used for Sentiment-Analysis.
+- IMDB's movies-review Dataset has been used for 'Sentiment-Analysis'.

 ## Evaluation Score
 - Eval_accuracy: 0.92872
-- 'Eval_precision: 0.92920
+- Eval_precision: 0.92920
 - Eval_recall: 0.92872
 - Eval_f1: 0.92869